matiasman1/Aseprite-Binary-Test/README.md

 # Aseprite Lua C++ Module Test

-This is a simple C++ module that can be compiled as a shared library and loaded into Aseprite's Lua scripting environment.
+This is a simple C++ module that can be compiled as a shared library on linux and loaded into Aseprite's Lua scripting environment.

 ## What it does